 If you and I are going to be successful in our work for the Lord, we must look for His blessing but like Paul that is often in trials.
 Like Job we can expect double blessings for our trouble.
 Always be guided by Him.
 Men can help you, but God’s guidance is paramount and guaranteed.

-18 – The first Church Council and its decisions – Challenge Questions.
+Study 18: The first church council and its decisions – Challenge Questions.

 1. *Read the Notes and the Bible Verses referred to in them.
 Highlight the points that ‘speak’ to you and share with the group.